xcore/sc_multi_uart/doc/programming_guide.rst

 Reconfiguration of RX & TX Server
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The method for reconfiguring the UART software is the same for both the RX and the TX servers.
 When the application requires a reconfiguration then a call to :c:func:`uart_tx_reconf_pause` or :c:func:`uart_rx_reconf_pause` needs to be made.
-When reconfiguring the RX side the server thread will pause immediately, however when pausing the TX side the server thread will pause the application thread to allow the buffers to empty in the TX thread.
+When reconfiguring the RX side the server logical core will pause immediately, however when pausing the TX side the server logical core will pause the application logical core to allow the buffers to empty in the TX logical core.

-Once the functions exit the server threads will be paused.
+Once the functions exit the server logical cores will be paused.
 Configuration is then done utilising the same methodology as initial configuration using a function such as the :c:func:`uart_tx_initialise_channel` or :c:func:`uart_rx_initialise_channel`.

-Following the reconfiguration the application must then call :c:func:`uart_tx_reconf_enable` and :c:func:`uart_rx_reconf_enable` to re-enable the TX and RX threads respectively.
+Following the reconfiguration the application must then call :c:func:`uart_tx_reconf_enable` and :c:func:`uart_rx_reconf_enable` to re-enable the TX and RX logical cores respectively.

 The listing below gives an example of reconfiguration that is taken from the echo test demonstration and test application.